Bike Racks on Buses

 On this Page:

-About BIKE 'n' RIDE
+BIKE & RIDE

-BIKE 'n' RIDE has made combining a bike ride with your bus trip easy, environmentally friendly and a healthy way to get around the city.
+Bike & Ride has made combining a bike ride with your bus trip easy, environmentally friendly and a healthy way to get around the city.

 This page provides information about bike racks on ACTION buses.
+To find your nearest Bike & Ride facility, including bike cages, lockers, and rails, view the Bike & Ride map.

 Most Blue Rapid and Red Rapid services are equipped with bike racks.
 Due to operational requirements, some buses on the rapid routes may not be fitted with bike racks.